Bioconductor/EuroBioC2022/content/registration.md

 ## Cancellation Policy

-Bioconductor is a non-profit organization, and conferences are designed only to break even every year.
-As a result we are generally unable to offer individual refunds.
+The European Bioconductor Society e.V. is a non-profit society, and conferences are designed only to break even every year.
+As a result we are unable to offer individual refunds.